sdslabs/Rootex/README.md

 Rootex is an advanced C++ 3D game engine powering an in-production game yet to be announced.
 The game will finally ship on Windows and use DirectX 11.

+Find the upcoming features and the game's [public Trello board here!](https://trello.com/b/ES4oR0Gs/rootex-game)

 This game will be a product of a join effort of SDSLabs and [Design Studio](https://www.instagram.com/ds_iitr/?hl=en).

 <img src="/rootex/assets/editor.png"/>